Photometry with XGA

 from xga.samples import ClusterSample

-from xga.sas import evselect_image, eexpmap, emosaic
+from xga.generate.sas import evselect_image, eexpmap, emosaic

 from xga.utils import xmm_sky